Sebastien-Raguideau/Metahood/README.md

  **Configuration file**
- The apparent lack of parameters is hidding all the complexity in a configuration file in .yaml format.
+ The apparent lack of parameters is deceiving as all the complexity is hidden in a configuration file.
 [config.yaml](https://github.com/Sebastien-Raguideau/Metahood/blob/master/config.yaml)